moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

     </center>

-- **Authorizations - bearerToken** indicates that the API requires an authorization token, specifically a **Bearer Token** for authentication. **Bearer Token** is a type of token that must be included in the HTTP header when making requests to the API.
+- **Authorizations - bearerToken** indicates that the API requires an authorization token, specifically a **Bearer Token** for authentication.
+A **Bearer Token** is a type of token that must be included in the HTTP header when making requests to the API.
 The format of the token is **JWT** (JSON Web Token), which is a compact, URL-safe means of representing claims to be transferred between two parties.

     <center>
     <img src="/interfaces/data_product_hub/discovery/image%20(35).png" alt="DPH" style="width:20rem; border: 1px solid black;" />